ioBroker/ioBroker.xterm/README.md

 ## TODO
 - Ctrl + R (History)
 - More encoding pages.
 If you find code page that suits to your system, please create an issue.
 Possible coding pages could be found [here](https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings).
+- Support more than one session (Tabs)

 <!--
 	Placeholder for the next version (at the beginning of the line):